 What Does Above Grade Mean?

 In real estate, above grade means the portion of a home that is above the ground.
 The term is usually used to describe a room or square footage.
-For example, 3 bedrooms above grade means 3 bedrooms that are not in a basement.
+For example, three bedrooms above grade means the home has three bedrooms that are not in a basement.

 Real Estate Agent Explains Above Grade